-This course is delivered by the Researcher Academy
+This moderated online course is run by the Researcher Academy

 This course involves a number of activities around structuring your doctoral thesis.
 Therefore those enrolling on the course should be at a stage in their research where they are writing or beginning to plan writing their thesis.
 To note, the course focusses on the structure of a standard thesis and not thesis by publication format.

 Masters by Research students may attend the course too as the materials and exercises are still relevant for structuring an MRes thesis.

 This online course will prepare you to think about the ways in which it is possible to structure a thesis, and facilitates you in working on your own thesis structure.
 The materials draw on the Nottingham etheses respository.